dataknut/airQual/docs/README.md

 See https://www.southampton.gov.uk/environmental-issues/pollution/air-quality/

-Southampton homes are much less likely to use solid fuel heating.
-Instead they tend to rely on reticulated (mains) gas, electricity and in [some areas](https://datashine.org.uk/#table=QS415EW&col=QS415EW0007&ramp=YlOrRd&layers=BTTT&zoom=12&lon=-1.4252&lat=50.9258), district heating.
-However gas boilers are known sources of Nitrogen Dioxide so heating systems may also be a contributor to poort air quality in Southampton alongside fossil-fuel based transport.
+Southampton homes tend to rely on reticulated (mains) gas, electricity and in [some areas](https://datashine.org.uk/#table=QS415EW&col=QS415EW0007&ramp=YlOrRd&layers=BTTT&zoom=12&lon=-1.4252&lat=50.9258), district heating.
+However gas boilers, woodburners and (relatively rare) coal fires are known sources of pollutants so heating systems may also be a contributor to poor air quality in Southampton alongside fossil-fuel based transport.

 Data sources: